thin-edge/thin-edge.io/docs/src/references/agent/operation-workflow.md

   - The terminal states, a.k.a **successful** and **failed**, are owned by the process which created the **init** state (in practice, the mapper).
     Only this process should clear the retained message state for an operation instance by sending an empty payload on command's topic.

-### Workflow Overriding
+## User-defined Operation Workflow

-Thin-edge provides a mechanism to override, extend and combine workflows.
+Thin-edge provides a mechanism to define, extend and combine workflows.

 This mechanism is provided by the **tedge-agent** which gathers a set of user-defined workflows and combined them with the builtin workflows implemented by the agent itself.